 Because that night they start the The Sad Ghost Club - a secret society for the anxious and alone, a club for people who think they don't belong.

-For fans of Heartstopper and Jennifer Niven, and for anyone who's ever felt invisible.
+Stunningly illustrated, this is Volume 1 in the beloved graphic novel series perfect for fans of Heartstopper and for anyone who's ever felt invisible.